DinhLeGaulois2/sql_react_redux_employees_organizer/README.md

-# Employees Organizer - Service with Authentication at all levels (Front-end, Back-end and Database)
+# Employees Organizer - Service with Authentication at all levels (Front-end, Back-end and Database) - From Scratch...

 ## Aim
 Building a project based on an EER (Enhanced Entity-Relationship) **from scratch**.